Author: Timo Laitinen

 Used for defining a custom CDATA conversion in a JIC File. |

 (Note: JIC Element types are not to be confused with the categories action elements and variable elements.
 A JIC Element is either an action element or a variable element depending on whether it has an action or not.
-The JIC Element type is defined by the attribute type.)
+The JIC Element type is defined by the attribute type

 The advantage of JIC Element types comes from the way they treat loose variable elements: each type has a different policy that gives the loose variable elements a meaningful purpose.

 In most cases the loose variable elements are used for modifying the element instance of the element.
-The same would be achieved by defining the action attribute of the child elements, but the JIC Element types make it possible to leave the action attribute out.
-Therefore they reduce the amount of code needed to specify certain things.
+The same would be achieved by defining the action

-The types switch/1 and factory/x are special because they provide functionality that can not be implemented with basic language features.
+are special because they provide functionality that can not be implemented with basic language features.

 7.2.
 JIC Element Types and Loose Variable Elements